supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 Lists of various security and privacy threats can be found by looking at methodologies [STRIDE](https://www.cs.berkeley.edu/~daw/teaching/cs261-f12/hws/Introduction_to_Threat_Modeling.pdf) and [LINDDUN](https://distrinet.cs.kuleuven.be/software/linddun/), though you do not need to follow these methodologies in any detail.
-Also consider *ethical issues* related to the retention of private user data.
+Also consider *ethical issues* related to the retention of private user data, especially in the context of the new European General Data Protection Regulation (GDPR).

+Are there any safety issues relevant to your app?

-### D7: Intermediate Presentation  NOT YET UPDATED
+### D7: Intermediate Presentation

-**Due: Tuesday, April 25 (wk 17)**
+**Due: Week 17**
 {: .blue}

 The intermediate presentation gives teams the opportunity to present their work in progress --- details of what the presentation should contain are found below.
-The slot for each presentation is 30 minutes (about 25 minutes of content, 5 minutes for questions).
+The slot for each presentation is 20 minutes (about 15 minutes of content, 5 minutes for questions).

-Each team will have another team acting as opposition.
-For this presentation, the opposition does not need to prepare in advance, but does need to ask questions at the end of the presentation.

 We will provide feedback on your presentations to help improve for future presentations.